shiofreecss/Beaver-Task/docs/PLANNING.md

-# Beaver Task Manager Planning
+# Beaver Task Manager v1.0.0 Planning

+**🎉 Version 1.0.0 Milestone Achieved!** - All planned features for v1.0.0 have been successfully implemented and are production-ready.

 ## 🏗️ Technical Architecture